ikem-krueger/ikem-krueger.github.io/_posts/2019-02-10-fixing-the-asus-x59gl-heat-issue.md

 How do I fixed that?

 Part in hardware.
-Part in software.
+Part in software:

+- upgrading the processor to a more efficient processor
+- fixing the maximum clock speed to 2.0 GHz

 ### Hardware